Volcanoes: Definition, Types, & Facts

 On the basis of the mode of eruption, various classifications of volcanoes are given.
 The most common classification of volcanic eruption is given by Lacroix in 1908.
 According to him, volcanic eruptions are of four types mainly:

 - Plinian eruption

 Hawaiian eruption: In this type of eruption, large quantities of extremely fluid basic lava flow out from a fissure or a central vent and forms a typical shield.
 Usually, explosive activity is not found in this type of eruption.

 Strombolian eruption: The basic lava is less fluid than the Hawaiian type of eruption.
 In this type, the explosion is more common.
-The name Strombolian is on the name of the volcano on the island of Stromboli of north Sicily.
+The name Strombolian is the name of the volcano on the island of Stromboli in north Sicily.

-Plinian eruption: It is intensively violent, the gases boiling out, the gas-rich magma generate enormous and continuous blasts.
+Plinian eruption: It is intensively violent, with the gases boiling out, and the gas-rich magma generates enormous and continuous blasts.

 Distribution of Volcanos in the world

 The volcanos are closely concentrated along the margin of the plate.
 The main volcanic regions are as follows: